 I primarily have been a stay at home mom, or “domestic engineer” as I like to think of myself, since our oldest child/our son Sean was born in October 2003.
 However I am also an American Council on Exercise (A.C.E.) certified group fitness instructor and teach classes very part-time at a church in our neighborhood.
 I love to exercise, run and practice yoga.
 In April 2014, I became a Beachbody coach and started Fit & Healthy with Coach Kathy.

 I also am very involved in our neighborhood parish where I serve on the leadership team for our Christ Renews His Parish (CRHP) retreat program.
-I consider myself to be somewhere between a liberal and a moderate/open-minded Catholic, with a strong and questioning faith.
-I also continue to participate regularly in a perinatal bereavement support group called “Caring Connections” at the hospital where our children were delivered.
+I consider myself to be somewhere between a progressive/liberal and a moderate/open-minded Catholic, with a strong and questioning faith.
+I also continue to participate off and on in a perinatal bereavement support group called “Caring Connections” at the hospital where our children were delivered.

 Before my husband Bob and I started our family I worked in the professional world in recreation/program management.
 I have a Bachelors and a Masters degree in Leisure Studies: Recreation/Program Management from the University of Illinois in Urbana-Champaign.
 I have worked at park districts with teen, senior citizen and summer camp programs.
 I have also worked with high school and college students in leadership programs (both faith-based and secular).

-After everything my family and I have been through dealing with SIF and loss, I find myself contemplating my future vocation, in addition to being a mother, and wondering what direction I might choose to go with it.
-I have realized in recent months (and really years) how much I love to write and how much I like to try to help and support people through difficult and uncertain times in their lives.
-I hope to be able to use what I have learned as a “wounded healer” in the future, possibly becoming a hospital chaplain, campus minister or doing some other kind of lay ministerial work.
+After everything my family and I have been through dealing with SIF and loss, I realized how much I love to write and to try to help and support people through difficult and uncertain times in their lives.
+I intend to continue to use what I have learned as a “wounded healer,” in my vocation as a mother and health and fitness coach, as well as any other outlets I may choose to share my gifts through in the years to come.

 Your comments are welcome and appreciated.
 Thank you for visiting!